OsamaGharibElwaly/OsamaGharibElwaly/README.md

-# Osama Alwaly's Portfolio
+# Osama Alwaly's Front-End Portfolio

 Welcome to my portfolio!
-I'm Osama Alwaly, a Computer Engineering student at Port Said University, Egypt.
-I'm passionate about web development, UX/UI design, and AI-driven solutions.
+I'm Osama Alwaly, a fresh graduate in Computer Engineering with a passion for Front-End development.
+I specialize in creating responsive, user-friendly websites and web applications.
 This portfolio showcases my skills, projects, certifications, and experience.

 ## About Me